samstansfield/IT2670/Assignment6/ReadMe.md

 # Area Calculator

+Calculates the area of a rectangle.
 This program defines a function outside of the main() method.